nrapopor/virtualize-cache/README.md

 ### Default settings

-The default configuration setting for the Cache are: to override add the CacheConfig.properties to the class path **before** the virtualize-cache-<Version>.jar
+The default configuration setting for the Cache are: to override add the CacheConfig.properties to the class path **before** the virtualize-cache-\<VERSION\>.jar

 ```properties
     VirtualizeCache.cache.eviction.msg=Key "{}" for "{}"  was removed ({})